-Missile to the Moon is a 1958 American science fiction film with monsters directed by Richard E. Cunha (Giant from the Unknown; She Demons; Frankenstein’s Daughter) from a screenplay by H.E.
+Missile to the Moon is a 1958 American science fiction film directed by Richard E. Cunha (Giant from the Unknown; She Demons; Frankenstein’s Daughter) from a screenplay written by H.E.
 Barrie and Vincent Fotre (Night of the Witches; Baron Blood).

 Two escaped convicts, Gary and Lon, are discovered hiding aboard a rocket by scientist Dirk Green, who then forces them to pilot the spaceship to the Moon.
 Dirk, who is secretly a Moon man, wants to return home.
 Dick’s partner, Steve Dayton, accompanied by his fiancé June, accidentally stowaway on board just before the rocket’s launch.

 Moon man Dirk is later killed in a meteor storm during the lunar trip.
 Once they land on the Moon, the spaceship’s reluctant crew encounter an underground kingdom of beautiful women and their sinister female ruler The Lido, giant lunar spiders, and mysterious surface-dwelling, slow-moving, rock creatures…

 Buy The Brain from Planet Arous + Cat-Women of the Moon + Missile to the Moon + The Day It Came to Earth on DVD from Amazon.com

 “Woefully cheap and naïve, this remake of 1953’s Cat-Women of the Moon makes that notorious sci-fi cheapie seem like a paragon of logic and talent by comparison.
 For those with patience and nostalgia for Saturday afternoon matinee/late movie fodder, Missile to the Moon offers a wealth of juvenile delights, with its improbable monsters, wonky science, and serial-style hidden civilization.”
 All Movie